Chapter 9 : Surprises

-“I’ve told you, I don’t trust the Marauders,” said Charlotte.
+“I’ve told you, I don’t trust them,” said Charlotte.

 “Neither do we,” I said as we approached the bare stretch of wall that concealed the Slytherin common room.
 “Anyway, Viper.”
 A door formed and we walked inside.
 It was the sixth password we’d had in a row that was a type of snake.

-“You never said it was your birthday!” she exclaimed.
+“You never said so before!” exclaimed Mandy, hugging him.
 “Happy birthday, Sirius!”

-And so, when we finished about an hour later, Sirius put his and James’s books away in their dormitory and came back carrying a stack of coloured party hats.
+“Thanks,” he said, laughing as Mandy released him.
+“We’re about to have a party, actually – you should both stick around!”
+He disappeared into his dormitory and then returned shortly with a stack of coloured party hats, two of which were red and gold, and he gave these to Mandy and me so he could be entertained by us having to wear Gryffindor colours.
 James, in the meanwhile, left the common room, saying he would be back later.
 Sirius handed a particularly repulsive yellow and pink striped glittery party hat to Remus, who politely refused it.